 Lisa finds herself on the receiving end of similar outbursts.
 In one fantastic tangent, she hits the road to hash things out with her boss, only to contend with his sudden road rage.
 She rolls her eyes at another instance of male id unleashed for no good reason.
 The sequence dangles between comedy and discomfort with a specificity unique to Bujalski.

 The movie’s mini-dramas unfold against an unremarkable strip-mall backdrop that takes on metaphorical connotations.
-Double Whammies sits adjacent a vacant highway stretching in several directions, transforming the vacant landscape of the greater Austin area into a distillation of working-class frustrations.
+Double Whammies sits adjacent a vacant highway stretching in several directions, transforming the vacant landscape of Texas suburbia into a distillation of working-class frustrations.
 Bujalski has a penchant for exploring lonely people trapped between aspirations and the grind of the everyday, and the film’s single-day structure (last utilized in his “Computer Chess”) provides a perfect framing device for magnifying that challenge.
 “Support the Girls” is a humble, restrained movie, at times aimless as it moves along, but never devoid of keen observations.

 Bujalski fleshes out Lisa’s world with a colorful ensemble, including a boisterous staff of waitresses who might not look out of place in an unruly studio comedy; instead, they’re vivid snapshots of young women struggling to make the best of an unsavory existence.
 These include Maci (Haley Lu Richardson), who retains her giddy outlook in the face of constant mistreatment, and Danyelle (Shayna McHayle, otherwise known as hip-hop sensation Junglepussy), whose no-nonsense attitude turns her into Lisa’s de facto body guard.